Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ![Update Variables](/images/getting-started/losant-iot-dev-kits/builder-kit/update-variables.png "Update Variables")

-Your code will automatically be saved as part of the upload process in the following step.
+Your changes will automatically be saved as part of the upload process in the following steps.
 After editing the code, open the Arduino IDE's Serial Monitor and change the baud rate to 115200.
 The serial monitor can be opened using the button on the top right of the Arduino IDE or using the `Tools -> Serial Monitor` menu.

 ![Open Serial Monitor](/images/getting-started/losant-iot-dev-kits/builder-kit/open-serial-button.png "Open Serial Monitor")